sakkeerhussain/react-alert-messages/README.md

 - Support to show alerts indefinitely
 - Option to remove an alert with alert ID
 - Option to update existing alert details
+- Support multiple pending message with same key and hold the pending message until all get success or failed messages

-## Use cases
+## Special Use cases
-- Progress and success/error alert: Can post an indefinite info type alert with loading message with a unique key.
+### Progress and success/error alert
+Can post an indefinite info type alert with loading message with a unique key.
 After completing the action, the same alert message can be updated to success or error message based on the action's outcome with a fixed timeout.

+// Add gif

+### Multiple progress and one success or failure
+Can post multiple pending alert messages and send success and failure updates for each.
+The alert message handler will hold the progress message until received all success/failure message corresponding to each pending and will show the success/failure based on the update messages.

+// Add gif

-### How to use
+## How to use

+1. Wrap the root component in `AlertMessagesProvider` layout component, Or can wrap the parent component of where you which to trigger the alert messages.
-1. Add the line of code below to component that you wish to use the alert from
+2. Add the line of code below to component that you wish to use the alert from

 ```
     const { postAlertMessage } = React.useContext(AlertMessageContext);